Abdi Mohamoud Omar: Career

 Becoming a member of the parliament did not come easy to Abdi, because he originated in a small sub-clan of Abdille, the major clan of the Ogaden.
 Those had no district with the Korahe region.
 His candidates caused a lot of controversial talk, with the interference of indisputable Ethiopian military commanders resulted to register him to be a parliament member acting of the Korahe region.

-Under the 10 year rule of Abdi Mohamoud Omar, the region development in every aspect never seen before, despite the human atrocities that took place under his administration.
+Before Abdi Mohamoud was elected president of Somali region, he served as the regional security chief under president Abdullahi Lugbur, countering numerous threats by both ONLF rebels and the Islamic extremist group Al-Ittihad.

 Resignation and criminal charges

-On 6 August 2018, Abdi Mohamoud Omar resigned as President of the Somali Region amid violence in the regional capital, Jigjiga.
+On 6 August 2018, Abdi Mohamoud Omar resigned as President of the Somali Region following the unconstitutional forceful removal and the violence that erupted in the regional capital Jigjiga on 4 August.
 He was replaced as president by Mustafa Muhummed Omer.
 On 27 August, it was reported that Abdi had been arrested by federal forces and charged with crimes.

-On 30 January 2019, Abdi was additionally charged with attempting to incite violence and "overthrow the constitutional order".
-On 6 February, he pleaded not guilty to the charges.
+On 30 January 2019, Abdi was additionally charged with attempting to incite violence and "overthrow the constitutional order", but was held under custody without being charged.

+On March 14, 2024, Abdi Mohamoud Omar was unconditionally released from prison after serving 6 years prison sentence.